 This salad needs to marinate for at least 1 hour before serving, so it’s a great choice for making in advance of a picnic, potluck, or backyard bbq.
 If you love the flavor of marinated vegetables, you can prepare this up to 1 day in advance.
 Store it in the refrigerator until about 1 hour before serving.

 The testers loved that this salad is versatile enough to be served with many dishes.
 They tried it with maple smoked salmon, grilled lamb burgers, and crispy chicken thighs.
-If you’re looking for a simple vegetarian meal, try serving it with Italian frittata or a simple spaghetti.
+If you’re looking for a simple vegetarian meal, try serving it with frittata with leeks and herbs or a simple spaghetti.

 If you’ve got plenty of time (or some willing helpers), you can snap them off one by one, but it’s much faster to gather them up in bunches, with the ends lined up, and use a chef’s knife to slice off several at once.